PAULA WISEMAN

 What we can learn about spreading the gospel from Paul's encounter with a demon-possessed girl in Philippi

 In Acts 16, Paul arrives in the city of Philippi.
 Not long after his initial contact with Lydia, he and his companions were on their way to prayer when they were confronted by a slave girl who was demon-possessed.
 Unlike the demon possessions in the gospels where the victims were unfit for society or stricken with physical ailments, this girl had the ability to foretell the future … kind of.
 But she was able to bring in a handsome profit for her owners.
-She loudly proclaimed, “These men are the servants of the Most High God, who proclaim to us the way of salvation.”
+In verse 17, she loudly proclaimed, “These men are the servants of the Most High God, who proclaim to us the way of salvation.”

 She was one hundred percent correct.

 Paul and his friends were absolutely servants of the Most High God.
-Most High God was a regularly-used Old Testament name for God.
+Most High God was a regularly used Old Testament name for God.
 And the whole reason that they were in Philippi was to preach the gospel, the way of salvation.
 She nailed them.
 So why was Paul so irritated with her?

 It was the demon talking, not the girl.